Top UI and UX Trends for 2019

 - Cartoon imagery – The use of cartoonish images and animations stems from the concept of playful interaction.
 There is an inherent sense of humor or fun associated with cartoons that can translate well for certain purposes.
 Younger generations have discovered classic staples and styles of cartoons such as Blondie, Li’l Abner, or Felix the Cat and are using retro imagery to create a fresh, hip look on websites.

 - Variable fonts – Variable fonts are basically like a responsive website, they adapt to the size needed while being an individual font file.
-When traditional fonts are utilized, and they need to be varied sizes, thickness, or slants then requires additional files.
+When traditional fonts are utilized, and they need to be varied sizes, thickness or slants then requires additional files.
 This represents a natural progression moving towards a more convenient way to create exactly the size element needed including weight and slant with a quick tug of the slider rather than handcrafting each one based on need.

 - Use of gradients – Using gradient colors has become a popular concept for use in images and backgrounds, often by applying duotone gradients over images to add a secondary color element.
 There are also multicolored gradients using vibrant hues ranging from purples, blues, reds, and oranges to brighter greens and yellows.
 We expect to see even more use in both background elements as well as other design elements such as titles, navigation, icons, or hover effects, along with being incorporated in 3D to provide a layer of texture.

-- Less than flat design – The flat design concept has been consistently used over the past few years because of how effectively it works; combining minimalist ideas to crate maximum usability.
+- Less than flat design – The flat design concept has been consistently used over the past few years because of how effectively it works; combining minimalist ideas to create maximum usability.
 With advances in technology, including 3-D and animation, we will now see the flat design shifting to still maximize usability while also using deeper imagery to create a sense of interaction with actual objects.
 While not full 3D, using multiple layers of flat design will create a deeper flat design which will have a three-dimensional feel.
 This is a similar idea to Google’s Material Design.

 - 3D graphics – This is a trend we expect to see more of later in the year.
 3D graphics have become very commonplace in the video game industry with incredible cut-scenes and sequences that wow and amaze.
 With faster speed and performance ability, using 3D graphics on websites is now actually plausible.
 The mobile arena is the primary reason why as smart devices now have the processing power to render objects quickly.
 This will be especially useful to demonstrate complex processes or actions in a visual manner for users to quickly digest and comprehend.